Catalogue > List by artist

 Taiki Sakpisit

-Taiki Sakpisit is a filmmaker and visual artist working in Bangkok.
+Taiki Sakpisit is a filmmaker working in Bangkok.
 His works explore the underlying tensions and conflicts, and the sense of anticipation in contemporary Thailand, through precise and sensorially overwhelming audio-visual assemblage using a wide range of sounds and images.
 His films produce heightened and uneasy modes of spectatorship that often relate to the tumultuous socio-political climate in Thailand.
-Taiki’s moving images and experimental shorts have been presented at numerous exhibitions and film festivals.
-His feature length film The Edge of Daybreak premiered at the International Film Festival Rotterdam in the Tiger Competition and won the FIPRESCI award.
-His film, A Ripe Volcano was presented at Les Rencontres Internationales in 2014.
+Taiki’s moving images and experimental shorts have been presented at numerous exhibitions and film festivals, including International Film Festival Rotterdam, Images Festival, Yebisu International Festival for Art, Les Rencontres Internationales, Dallas Contemporary and Kunstverein Gottingen.
+His previous work A Ripe Volcano (2011) has been screened internationally at more than 40 film festivals and museums.
+His first feature film The Edge of Daybreak is currently in post-production.

 Avelino Sala